-This flawed concept originated in France in the early 1940s.
+Unfortunately, this fundamentally-flawed concept originated in France in the early 1940s.
 In order to restrict new construction and development near historic properties in urban areas, the French Parliament passed an act in 1943 to require a historic environs review process for all new construction, deforestation, alteration or demolition of buildings located within the environs of a historic landmark.

 Under the original French law, all properties located within 500 meters of a historic landmark (or the "environs" of the landmark) and within its field of visibility are regulated under the French environs review law.
-However, even the extremely restrictive French law is more lenient than the Kansas statute since the neighboring property will only be subject to the historic environs review requirements if the property is visible or has a line of sight from the historic landmark.
+However, even the extremely restrictive French law is more lenient than the current language found in K.S.A.
+75-2724(a) since the neighboring property is only be subject to the historic environs review requirements if the property is visible or has a line of sight from the historic landmark.

-Since the passage of this law in the early 1940s, the French historic environs review law has been subject to significant criticism from property owners and local governments.
-According to its critics, the unilateral and arbitrary restrictions on neighboring properties are unduly burdensome for the neighboring property owners' ability to fully enjoy the use of their respective properties.
+Since the passage of this law in the early 1940s, the French historic environs review law has been subject to a significant amount of criticism from property owners and local governments.
+According to its critics, the unilateral and arbitrary restrictions imposed by the historic preservation requirements are unduly burdensome for the neighboring property owners' ability to fully enjoy the use of their respective properties.